reuters-graphics/bluprint/README.md

 ### Cloning repos

-You can also use the CLI to directly clone a GitHub repo, without further processing the files as a bluprint:
+You can also use the CLI to directly clone a GitHub repo:

 ```
 $ bluprint clone <github repo>
 ```

-You can clone any GitHub repo using this command, including private repos (with a GitHub personal access token) and regardless of whether it has a `.bluprintrc` config or not.
-This command basically duplicates the functionality you get from tools like [degit](https://github.com/Rich-Harris/degit).
+You can clone *any* GitHub repo using this command, including private repos (with a GitHub personal access token), regardless of whether the repo has a `.bluprintrc` config or not.

+When using the clone command, all actions will be ignored in your `.bluprintrc`.

 ## CLI commands